 Mark is a weather and landscape photographer from Macclesfield.
-He was a nominee for the 2016 World Weather Photographer of the year award and is often spotted in the hills of east Cheshire taking photos of clouds.
+He was a finalist for the 2016 World Weather Photographer of the year award and is often spotted in the hills of east Cheshire taking photos of clouds.

 Mark created StormHour as a platform for weather and landscapes photographers to showcase their work.